 The day begins and ends with silent contemplation together; there are also periods of working meditation and some time for individual practice and for attending to personal needs.
 Following such a routine can be an excellent support for bringing awareness into our hearts and applying it in our daily life.

 Schedule during the lunar observance days

-The lunar observance days correspond to the phases of the moon (full moon, etc.).
-There is no morning group meditation on lunar observance days; most work projects are suspended and the day is devoted to quiet reflection.
-The evening meeting schedule is as follows:
+The lunar observance days correspond to the phases of the moon.
+There is no morning group meditation on lunar observance days and most work projects are suspended.
+This way, the day can be devoted to quiet reflection.
+Observance days usually follow this schedule:

 Chanting and silent meditation.